cs1302uga/cs1302-ce14/README.md

    1. Look at the first error reported by `javac`;
    1. Write down the entire statement that caused the error.
    1. Write the error message down in your notes;
-   1. Reflect on the error message, then consult the references mentioned at the top of this exercise for a potential solution;
+   1. If the error is related to heap polution, then consult the references mentioned at the top of this exercise for a potential solution;
    1. Fix the error;